 The nRESET output signal is typically tied to all regulators outputs that are necessary for the system controller and I/Os to function properly.
-Each regulator has a register bit, RST, that determines if that regulator's POK signal is used as an input to the nRESET output signal.
+Each regulator has a register bit that determines if that regulator's POK signal is used as an input to the nRESET output signal.
 In general, the behavior of the nRESET output is such that the nRESET output is low if any one of the Power Okay (POK) signals from the controlling regulators is low.
 In other words, if any one of the controlling regulator outputs is not okay, the nRESET output will be asserted low.
-The ACT88329 allows the user to determine how nRESET responds to a disabled regulator's POK bit.
-In general, a disabled regulator should not affect the nRESET signal, even if that regulator's POK signal is configured as an input to the nRESET output.
-This prevents a regulator's POK signal from triggering nRESET when the regulator is commanded by the user to turn off
+Any disabled regulator does not affect the nRESET signal, even if that regulator's POK signal is configured as an input to the nRESET output.
+This prevents a regulator's POK signal from triggering nRESET when the regulator is commanded by the user to turn off.

-The ACT88329 RSTI_BY_POK (register 0xAE, bit 7) bit defines this functionality.
-For outputs that are configured to control the nRESET functionality (RST=1), if RSTI_BY_POK=0 and the output is turned off, that output does not assert nRESET low.
-If RSTI_BY_POK=1 and the output is turned off, it does assert nRESET low.
 A regulator's POK signal is typically low only from the time when it is enabled (enable to the regulator goes high) to the time when the output reaches 90% or higher of the final output voltage. nRESET can be reconfigured to any GPIO pin.